Ki-eng/Guess_Capital_Of_Country_app/README.md

 **End of List Alert:** Alerts the user when they have reached the end of the country list.<br>
 **Interactive Buttons:** Buttons to select correct or incorrect answers.

+### Usage
+The app displays a country name.
+The user needs to guess whether the capital displayed is correct.<br>
+After making a guess, users can see the answer and move to the next country.<br>
+The score updates based on the number of correct guesses.<br>
+The game can be reset using the reset button.

 ### Installation
 1. Clone the repository:
    ```bash